 - Canola oil, or another neutral oil, such as avocado oil.

 This recipe comes together very quickly, and works best with day old or leftover rice.
 If I know I'm making this for dinner, I plan ahead.
 I'll cook the rice the night before so it's ready to go the day of.

 Tips for making fried rice easy and stress-free:

 Make sure all of your ingredients are prepped and ready to go before you start cooking.

-Once you get going with cooking the ingredients, you will have very little time for any prep without risking burning something.
+Once you get going with cooking the Kimchi fried rice with bacon and eggs, you will have very little time for any prep without risking burning something.
 Make sure all ingredients are washed/chopped/peeled etc, before you even turn on the burner, and your fried rice will be smooth sailing.

 Cook ingredients in batches, and have a big bowl handy.

 Since you’ll be cooking ingredients in stages, it’s important to have somewhere to put things as they cook.
 I like the keep a large metal mixing bowl right beside the pan so I can easily transfer cooked ingredients to the bowl as I go.

 Use leftover rice, or cook your rice in advance.